astriaorg/astria/specs/data-flow-and-verification.md

 # Data flow and verification

-This document addresses how rollup data flows throughout the system and is verified throughout the system.
+This document addresses how rollup data flows throughout the system and is verified before execution.

 ## Background